LifeSpire of Virginia Issues Post-Vaccine Guidance

 Though life will not return to normal immediately after receiving two doses of the vaccine, the light is at the end of the tunnel.
 Once cases go down overall in communities at large, more normal activities will resume and if cases don’t go up again, herd immunity has been reached.
 Contact between two people is safest if both are vaccinated, but please keep in mind that vaccines aren’t 100% effective and that the data is still out on how much the vaccine reduces transmission.
 Risk mitigation strategies need to remain in place until more people overall are vaccinated and infections decrease in number and remain low.

-LifeSpire communities will continue to focus on getting residents and team members vaccinated.
+LifeSpire of Virginia communities will continue to focus on getting residents and team members vaccinated.
 Communities will provide further information regarding campus-specific vaccination plans.